zalando-incubator/es-operator/README.md

 # Elasticsearch Operator

-This is an operator for running Elasticsearch in Kubernetes with focus on operational aspects, like safe draining of Elasticsearch data nodes, rather than just abstracting manifest definitions.
+This is an operator for running Elasticsearch in Kubernetes with focus on operational aspects, like safe draining and offering auto-scaling capabilities for Elasticsearch data nodes, rather than just abstracting manifest definitions.

-One key feature is upgrading of Elasticsearch data nodes, as well as safely handling cluster upgrades while being highly available.
-The other key feature is offering auto-scaling for Elasticsearch data nodes.

 ## How it works